 If you wish to apply for doctoral studies at the Brandt School, you should first make sure that your research interest fits within one of our fields of expertise.
 These are clustered into five research areas:

 Doctoral studies at the Brandt School focus on individual research projects, which are closely supervised by a member of our academic staff.
 There is no binding curriculum that needs to be completed during doctoral studies.
-However, doctoral students are required to take part in the monthly research colloquia at the Brandt School, which gives candidates the opportunity to present and discuss their research.
+However, doctoral students are required to take part in the bi-weekly research colloquia at the Brandt School, which gives candidates the opportunity to present and discuss their research.
 We also encourage our doctoral students to participate in conferences and, for more advanced doctoral students, to teach at the Brandt School.

 Katalin Hahn (2020): Die politische Repräsentation von Personen verschiedenen sozialen Geschlechts in der EU und die euopäische Gleichstellungsgesetzgebung.